nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters the details of volunteer to be added into the application.
-2. FL adds the volunteer into the database, and feedbacks the successful addition of the volunteer.
+2. FL feedbacks the successful addition of the volunteer and shows the new volunteer.
-3. User see the volunteer details appear in the volunteer list.

     Use case ends.

 **Extensions**

 * 1a.
-FL detects missing arguments or an error in the entered data.
+FL detects missing arguments or an error in the entered command.
   * 1a1.
-FL feedbacks that entered data is in a wrong format.
+FL feedbacks that entered command is incorrect.

   Use case ends.

 * 1b.
-FL detects duplicate volunteer records in the entered data.
+FL detects duplicate volunteer records in the entered command.
   * 1b1.
 FL informs it is a duplicate record.

   Use case ends.

 **Use case: UC04- Unpair Volunteer and Elderly**

+Preconditions: Volunteer and elderly is already paired in FL.

 **MSS**

 1. User enters the pair details (elderly & volunteer) to be deleted into FL.
-2. FL deletes the pair from the database, and feedbacks the successful unpairing.
+2. FL feedbacks the successful unpairing and removes the pair from view.
-3. User see the pair details removed from the joint list.

     Use case ends.

 **Extensions**

 * 1a.
-FL detects that the pair is not in the current database.
+FL detects that the elderly is not in the current database.
     * 1a1.
-FL informs User that the pair has not been created.
+FL informs User that the elderly has not been created.

   Use case ends.

 * 1b.
-FL detects missing arguments or an error in the entered data.
+FL detects that volunteer is not in the current database.
     * 1b1.
-FL feedbacks that entered data is in a wrong format.
+FL informs User that the volunteer has not been created.

   Use case ends.

+* 1c.
+FL detects missing arguments or an error in the entered command.
+    * 1c1.
+FL feedbacks that entered command is incorrect.

+  Use case ends.

 **Use case: UC05- Delete Volunteer**

+Preconditions: Volunteer is already in FL.

 **MSS**

 1. User enters the NRIC of the volunteer to be deleted.
-2. FL deletes the volunteer from the database, and feedbacks the successful deletion of the volunteer.
+2. FL feedbacks the successful deletion of the volunteer, and removes the volunteer from view.
-3. User see the volunteer details removed from the volunteer list.

     Use case ends.

 **Extensions**

 * 1a.
-FL detects missing arguments or an error in the entered data.
+FL detects missing arguments or an error in the entered command.
     * 1a1.
-FL feedbacks that entered data is in a wrong format.
+FL feedbacks that entered command is incorrect.

-  Use case ends.

-* 1b.
-FL detects that the volunteer is not inside the records.
-    * 1b1.
-FL informs that the volunteer does not exist.

-* 1c.
-FL detects the provided NRIC does not match any volunteer in the database.
-    * 1c1.
-FL feedbacks that no volunteer matches the provided NRIC.

-      Use case ends.

   Use case ends.